 So any advice to make this visit a helpful start to parenthood for my daughter and son-in-law (instead of a nightmare of “when will she ever leave?”) would be most appreciated.

 Hooray!
 And congratulations!
 And aren’t you SO NICE for even thinking about this stuff.
 I know quite a few daughters and daughters-in-law who would probably love to adopt you right now.

 Five Ways You Can Help the New Parents

 Okay, so here are some things that my postpartum family company (both mother and mother-in-law) did that we really, really appreciated.

-2) Pick a household task that you can do with minimal guidance and do it.
-Try to get a quick rundown on say, their laundry preferences (detergent choice, water temperature) and a good tour of the kitchen so you can unload the dishwasher without a lot of “where does this go?” questions.
+2. Pick a household task that you can handle with minimal guidance and do it.
+Try to get a quick rundown on, say, their laundry preferences (detergent choice, water temperature) and a good tour of the kitchen so you can unload the dishwasher without a lot of “where does this go?” questions.
 Help with chores was a HUGE ONE for me, because that’s exactly what got kicked to the curb while caring for a newborn.

-2) DON’T always feel like you HAVE to “help.”
-They may actually be looking forward to doing stuff on their own and need to experience some success in this area before you leave and it’s trial-by-fire time.
-It can be hard to know when to step back and let the new parents be, but just remember to occasionally stop before swooping in to take the baby or help with dinner and ask if they want your help.
+2. DON’T always feel like you HAVE to “help.”
+They may actually be looking forward to doing stuff on their own and they need to experience some success in this area before you leave and it’s trial-by-fire time.
+It can be hard to know when to step back and let the new parents be, but just remember to occasionally stop and ask if they want your help before swooping in to take the baby or help with dinner.
 If they say no — even if you disagree or think they’re just being polite — listen and back off.